 If you feel you’re not getting enough live TV channels from your antenna, you may benefit from installing either a preamplifier (at or near the antenna) or a distribution amplifier (further down the coaxial line).

 An amplifier applies electric voltage to the coax in order to boost its signal to noise ratio and thus strengthen those channels that were perhaps coming in too faintly to pick up.

 To determine whether you should install an amplifier, check first whether your antenna already comes with a preamplifier.
 Antennas normally don’t need to be plugged in, so if it comes with a component that requires power then it probably already has an amp.

 If you’re less than 10 miles away from the nearest TV broadcast tower, then installing an amplifier will probably be counterproductive as the signal is already too strong.

 Mount a Second (Directional Antenna)

 In situations where your antenna is working fine but is unable to pick up one or more towers in a different direction, installing a second antenna (also referred to as “stacking”) may make sense.

 Having a second antenna may also be sensible if your first is either UHF or VHF, and you want to get a channel or two in the other frequency band.

-There’s an idea floating around that putting aluminium on your TV antenna will expand its conductive surface area, allowing it to better pick up radio frequency signals and thus improve reception.
+A once-popular trick from the old days of rabbit ear antennas was to add tinfoil to your TV antenna in order to expand its conductive surface area, allowing it to better pick up signals and improve reception.

-If you were lucky (meaning: the foil happened to mirror incoming radio frequency waves or was able to block unwanted noise) your reception improved.
-On the other hand, the tinfoil might’ve worsened your reception.
+If you got lucky and the aluminum foil happened to mirror incoming radio frequency waves or blocked unwanted noise then your reception got better.
+On the other hand, it might have worsened your reception.